codeclubcat/wiimote4scratch/README.md

 make install
 ```

-It is possible that the /usr/local is not by included in the python path.
+It is possible that the `/usr/local` is not included in the python path.
 To do so, you can add the following line to your `.bashrc`:

 ```
 export PYTHONPATH=$PYTHONPATH:/usr/local/lib/python2.7/site-packages